Alex-Lin5/PlanetsAndMoons/README.md

 - Is the service easy to use?
 - Does the service inspire confidence?
 - Is the service pleasing to look at?

+## Automation Testing
+- Apply unit testing on different layers of application with mockito
+- Apply system testing with selenium package and cucumber for behavior-driven testing
+- Unit testing is implemented in bottom-up fashion and in sequence of data object user, planet, moon
+- System testing will begin from user authentication, then data CRUD operations

 # MVP Requirements
 - all provided methods in the "repository" package are implemented to meet business and software requirements